Snowden disclosures: June

-According to Boundless Informant, over 97 billion pieces of intelligence were collected over a 30-day period ending in March 2013.
+According to Boundless Informant, over 97 billion pieces of intelligence were collected over 30 days ending in March 2013.
 Out of all 97 billion sets of information, about 3 billion data sets originated from U.S. computer networks and around 500 million metadata records were collected from German networks.

 In August 2013, it was revealed that the Bundesnachrichtendienst (BND) of Germany transfers massive amounts of metadata records to the NSA.

 Der Spiegel disclosed that out of all 27 member states of the European Union, Germany is the most targeted due to the NSA's systematic monitoring and storage of Germany's telephone and Internet connection data.
-According to the magazine the NSA stores data from around half a billion communications connections in Germany each month.
-This data includes telephone calls, emails, mobile-phone text messages and chat transcripts.
+According to the magazine, the NSA stores data from around half a billion communications connections in Germany each month.
+This data includes telephone calls, emails, mobile phone text messages, and chat transcripts.